 The CNS is an incentive convention that aims to, inter alia, achieve and maintain a high level of nuclear safety worldwide through the enhancement of national measures and international co-operation including, where appropriate, safety-related technical co-operation.

-More information on the CNS, including the text, is available here.
+More information on the CNS, including the text and current status, is available here.

 The following articles related to the CNS were published in the Nuclear Law Bulletin and Principles and Practice of International Nuclear Law:

 Parties to the Convention on Nuclear Safety

 |Bosnia and Herzegovina

 ||United Arab Emirates*

 * Country with at least one nuclear power plant in operation.

 ** Subject to an entry into force date of 24 December 2023.

 *** Subject to an entry into force date of 19 February 2024.